MarkusPic/ehyd_tools/README.md

 # Usage

-To start the script use following commands in the terminal/Anaconda Prompt
+To start the script use following commands in the terminal/Prompt

 Windows:
 ```python -m ehyd_tools```